exgnosis/testms/Mod01 - Modern Software/Lab 1-1 Hello World.md

 # Lab 1-1: Hello World
-#### Introduction to Java Course
+#### Introduction to Java
 ---
 ## Lab Objectives

-1. To get you up and running in the VM environment you will be using for this course.
+This is a simple warm up lab to get you familiar with the using the Eclipse IDE in the supplied Virtual Machines.
+If you are already familiar with Eclipse, or are using your own IDE on your own machine, feel free to skip over this lab

-2. To run a simple Hello World App in three different ways
+---

 ## Part One: The Application

-The following is the standard "Hello World" application required by law to be the first exercise done in any introdctory programming class.
+The following is the standard "Hello World" application required by law to be the first exercise done in any introductory programming class.

 ```java
 public class HelloWorld {